HELVE/HELVEOS/README.md

 - Protocol Omega Active, Lockdown procedures initiated.
 Standby.
 - Wait 5 seconds.
 - Procedural status, complete.
 Sensors fully functional and running.
 Good night, Helve Operative mothnode.
 Approach the REM landscapes in peace.

+"It is 26th April 2019, weather is cloudy, 20 degrees outside."

+/// Find a way to incorporate the weather and date)

 ```